 How to Stop Bad Behavior

-There are numerous effective, humane techniques for expressing your displeasure with a cat.
-It's always wise to check with your vet to make sure there isn't a health issue that is causing the bad behavior.
+There are numerous humane effective techniques for expressing your displeasure with a cat.
+It's always wise to check with your vet to make sure there isn't a health issue causing the bad behavior.
 One simple option is to keep a spray bottle filled with water handy.
 This can help when you see bad behavior in action.
-Give your kitten a little squirt to stop the behavior
+Give your kitten a little squirt to discourage the behavior.

-While it's actually harmful to your kitten's health to have it declawed, it's a good idea to trim those needle-sharp claws.
+While harmful to your kitten's health to have it declawed, it's a good idea to trim those needle-sharp claws from time to time.
 Not only will this make destructive scratching less of an issue, but it will also lessen the chance that you'll be scratched by an energetic feline playmate.
 Another option is to use plastic nail caps.
 They are easy to apply and do not interfere with the normal extension and retraction of your cat's claws.